 At Loving Home Care Services, we aim to ease the process of dealing with Parkinson’s by providing a spectrum of care services.
-Our care-aides are specially trained to develop a plan of care for those with Parkinson’s, including assistance with daily activities like bathing and dressing, companionship services, nursing support or relief from household chores.
+Our Home Care Assistants and Care-Aides are specially trained to develop a plan of care for those with Parkinson’s, including assistance with daily activities like bathing and dressing, companionship services, nursing support or relief from household chores.
 We work with our clients to develop a plan that allows one to continue living comfortably in their home.

 Home Care for Parkinson’s

 Our role at Loving Home Care Services is to develop a specialized plan for our clients while incorporating therapy, medication management and assistance with daily tasks like cooking, bathing or dressing.
 We offer a full spectrum of services to fit our senior clients’ needs while helping ease the daily life of living with Parkinson’s.
 The program we develop together can draw from any of the following services:

 - In-Home Services: Our Certified Care-Aides are specially trained to work with individuals with Parkinson’s, providing medication administration or other care services as needed such as; bathing and dressing to cooking and meal preparation, allowing seniors to continue living in their own homes.